Mart100/images-scraper/README.md

 # Installation

-for the version with safesearch parameter:
+for the version with safesearch parameter:<br>
 `npm install https://github.com/Mart100/images-scraper/tarball/master`

-Or for the original version:
+Or for the original version:<br>
 `npm install images-scraper`

 # Example